 This online course focuses on the inspiration and tools for getting started making your own personal games!
 We've curated a very special group of instructors to lead you towards your own inner powers of exploration and self-expression.
 With a small community of like-minded personal game creators, what will you make?

-In each session, there will be space for questions, debates and conversations.
+In each session, there will be space for questions and conversations.
 There will be weekly assignments all leading up to a final showcase and feedback session of the personal games you all create!